hadrienk/java-vtl/java-vtl-documentation/docs/reference.md

 </pre>

 The `string_from_number` operator takes as input a _Number_ value and returns an _String_ value.
+The exact result of this operator is described in the documentation of `java.lang.Double.toString()` and `java.lang.Long.toString()` methods available at [Oracle Java Help Center](https://docs.oracle.com/en/java).
 <div vtl-example>
     <vtl-code>
 join := [data] {